-The economic outlook for Millennials is bleak.
+The economic outlook for millennials is bleak.
 Now they’re unionizing in record numbers.

-Add one more thing to the list of retro things young Americans are rediscovering: Unions.
-According to the Economic Policy Institute, a liberal think tank, 76 percent of new union members in 2017 were under 35.
+Add one more thing to the list of retro things young Americans are rediscovering: unions.
+According to the Economic Policy Institute, a liberal think tank, 76 percent of new union members in 2017 were younger than 35.
 That’s pretty significant, considering that workers 34 and under make up just 40 percent of the country’s total workforce.
 In short, young workers may be kicking off a trend that could strengthen a labor movement that’s been brought to its knees by decades of attacks from employers, corporations, and hostile lawmakers.

 These numbers represent a significant break with recent history.
 Younger workers have always been less likely than older ones to be unionized.
 This is still the case—roughly 8 percent of workers under 34 are union members, compared with around 13 percent of workers 35 and older.
-Yet nearly one in four new jobs among younger workers in 2017 was a union job.
+Yet nearly 1 in 4 new jobs among younger workers in 2017 was a union job.
 Recent polling suggests that today’s young workers increasingly identify with organized labor.
 Last year, Pew Research found that 75 percent of 18- to 29-year-olds (including 55 percent of young Republicans) have favorable views of unions—a rate far higher than that of any other age group.

 John Schmitt, the vice president of EPI, points to the difficult economic landscape facing young people and a growing sense of powerlessness as one obvious reason why unions are getting a bump.
 “It is possible that the imagination of young people has been sparked,” he says.
 More of them may be receptive to “the idea of being in a union in order to counterbalance the power of the people that they work for.”